signalfx/integrations/collectd-postgresql/README.md

 | User  | Username that collectd will use to access PostgreSQL | collectd_user |
 | Password  | Password for the user specified in User | Password123 |

-No additional configuration is necessary if using SignalFx's example configuration file.
+No additional configuration is necessary if you are using SignalFx's example configuration file.
+However, you may wish to change the name of the database from the default of "postgres" within the starting tag of the `<Database>` block.
+This name is what will be reported on the plugin_instance dimension for metrics coming from this database.
 For complete documentation of configuration options, see [collectd's manpage for this plugin](https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_postgresql).

 #### System modifications